Gazeltarig101/EchoMind/README.md

   echomemory
 ```

-Open <http://127.0.0.1:8000>.
-The named volumes preserve the SQLite database,
+Open **http://127.0.0.1:8000**.
+Named volumes persist your database,
-settings, and downloaded models across container upgrades.
+settings, and downloaded models across upgrades.
 The image runs as a
-non-root user and installs the same Python dependency set as the local setup.
+non-root user, and browser microphone access works through `localhost` in
-Browser microphone access works through `localhost` in Docker Desktop.
+Docker Desktop.

 ## Model setup

-The recommended setup is downloaded from inside the app after dependencies are
+Model downloads happen from inside the app, after dependencies are
-installed.
-See [MODEL_SETUP.md](MODEL_SETUP.md) for supported model families,
+installed — see [MODEL_SETUP.md](MODEL_SETUP.md) for supported model
-offline setup, and the native Nemotron and Fun-ASR runtimes.
+families, offline setup, and the native Nemotron / Fun-ASR runtimes.
+The

-The macOS setup script installs the native Nemotron and Fun-ASR executables into
+macOS install script places both native runtimes under `.local/`; the
-`.local/`.
-The Docker image builds and includes both runtimes automatically.
+Docker image builds and includes them automatically.

 ## Configuration